“The more time you have, the less stressed you are, the better the photographs”

 03.15 Leave Church and go to the location

 04.10 Leave the location and go to the hotel

 04.30 Arrive at hotel, photo with wedding cake and drinks reception casual photos with friends

 05.30 Ring bell for dinner, photographs in the bridal suire

 06.00 Enter dining room, speeches after the starter.

-I hope that this post gives you an insight into how to manage time on a wedding day, if you would like any more info or a chat about your own wedding day, give me a call on 086 806 4613 or fill in the form below
+I hope that this post gives you an insight into how to manage time on a wedding day, if you would like any more info or a chat about your own wedding day, give me a call on 086 806 4613 or

 I post a lot of my wedding photographs on my instagram page